Blythe Bridge High School & Sixth Form

 7. Appeals

 Parents who wish to appeal against the decision of the Local Authority or Governors to refuse their child a place at Blythe Bridge High School and Sixth Form may register their appeals through the Local Authority.
-The School will be informed of this decision with the appeals heard by an Independent Appeals Panel co-ordinated through the Local Authority the school is located in.
+The School will be informed of this decision with the appeals heard by an Independent Appeals Panel coordinated through the Local Authority the school is located in.

-8. Admissions outside of the normal age group
+8. Admissions outside the normal age group

-Parents may seek to apply for their child’s admission to school outside of their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+Parents may seek to apply for their child’s admission to school outside their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.

-These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside of their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
+These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
 A decision as to whether this is an appropriate course of action will be made by the Governing Body who will take into account the circumstances of the case and views of the Headteacher.
 Parents do not have the right to insist that their child is admitted to a particular year group.

 9. Sixth form admission arrangements for community and voluntary controlled secondary schools